PraveenReddy2510/practice_projects/README.md

 - Check the  project havin IaC with Bash by interacting with AWS CLI/API
 - Check the project having IaC with Azure ARM (Azure Resource Manager)
 - IAM - create a custom policy for any 2 services like EC2, S3, RDS etc.
+- Request an AWS service through Terraform, which is not availble in any of the region (example: AWS Outposts is not available in Mumbai region)
 -